 When all parties are agreeable, collaboration is easy.
 It is when the parties are not agreeable that a leader goes to work.
 Disagreements can come from many sources and for many reasons but the key to connecting opposing positions starts with understanding all sides.
 How can a leader create a collaborative effort when disagreement is…Read More

-When you look back over bosses you respected, bosses that were okay and bosses that were, how can I say it, needing a major reboot, what made them different?
-Personally, I really liked a boss that was honest with me.
+When you look back over bosses you respected, bosses that were okay and bosses that were, how can I say it, needing a significant reboot, what made them different?
+I liked a boss that was honest with me.
 It seemed they knew when I messed up, it was unintentional.
-Now that doesn’t mean…Read More
+Now that doesn’t mean they overlooked…Read More

 December 31, 2014 is my final day at Eli Lilly FCU (soon to be know as Elements Financial).
 Rumors of my retirement at premature, it just isn’t in my DNA.
 Rich 4.0 (see http://leading2leadership.com/2014/08/02/rich-4-0-the-reinvention-of-self/) will be working as an independent strategy consultant or with a progressive bank/credit union vendor.
 My core competencies include the following:…Read More